 - Glyphs is a recommended font editing software, BUT it is not free, so here are two free substitutes that I love: FontForge or Type Light.

-Now if you do try Illustrator & Photoshop & are completely lost or overwhelmed (like I was), these books are extremely helpful in getting a nice solid foundation of technique so you can make the most of these programs: If you get them used, you can get them for like $4 each, and they give you the web address to check out new updates for newer versions of that program!
+Now if you do try Illustrator & Photoshop & are completely lost or overwhelmed (like I was), these books are extremely helpful in getting a nice solid foundation of technique so you can make the most of these programs: If you get them used, you can get them for like $10 each, and they give you the web address to check out new updates for newer versions of that program!
 When you click on my link, check to see if they have any used versions by other sellers to save a little money.